Tailgating At The Beach

-- Waterman’s Surfside Grill- Orange Crush (the original- served at “Crush-Fest” over 30,000 served in a single day)
+- Waterman’s Surfside Grill- Orange Crush (the original- served at infamous “Crush-Fest” over 30,000 are served in a single day)

 - Chix Seaside Bar & Grill- Endless Summer Crush (a mix of pineapple, coconut, lemon and orange juices)

-- Hot Tuna- Strawberry Crush (my hubby’s fav)
+- Hot Tuna Bar- Strawberry Crush (my hubby’s fav)

-- The Shack of 8th- The Coconut Lime Crush
+- The Shack of 8th St.- The Coconut Lime Crush

-- Back Deck –Sweet Tea Crushes (mix of sweet tea & lemonade) known thoughout the Chesapeake Bay District
+- Back Deck –Sweet Tea Crushes (mix of sweet tea & lemonade) known throughout the entire Chesapeake Bay District

-- Rudee’s Cabana Bar – Cabana Crush (known for “docktails” this mix is raspberry, lemon-lime, and cranberry juices)
+- Rudee’s Cabana Bar – Cabana Crush (known for their famous “dock tails” this mixer is raspberry, lemon-lime, and cranberry juices)

 Parks & Gardens